-We welcome you to our team and thank you for the trust you have placed in our Niviuk paraglider.
+We welcome you to our team and thank you for the trust you have placed in us by choosing a Niviuk paraglider.

 We would like you to share the enthusiasm with which we have created this paraglider and the importance and care with which we have developed the design and manufacture of this new model.
 All this, in order to be able to offer you the maximum pleasure in every flight under a Niviuk paraglider.